 The law requires nongrandfathered group health plans and issuers to cover COVID-19 vaccines and other preventive services without cost sharing on an expedited time frame.
 COVID-19 preventive services must be covered without cost sharing beginning just 15 business days after a recommendation is in effect from Centers for Disease Control and Prevention (CDC)’s Advisory Committee on Immunization Practices (ACIP) or an “A” or “B” recommendation from US Preventive Services Task Force (USPSTF).
 In contrast, the Affordable Care Act (ACA) requires coverage of other new preventive services without cost sharing by the first plan year starting on or after one year from the end of the month when USPSTF or ACIP made the recommendation.

-Vaccines coverage effective dates.
-To date, the CDC has adopted ACIP recommendations for three vaccines.
-The new guidance says that plans must cover:
+Vaccine coverage.
+To date, the CDC has adopted ACIP recommendations for three vaccines:

 Plans must cover both the vaccine and its administration, regardless of how the vaccine is billed and whether multiple doses are required.
-Like the November regulation, the new FAQ states that even when a third party (such as the federal government) covers the cost of vaccine itself, plans must cover the administration fee without cost sharing.
+Like the November 2020 regulation, this FAQ in Part 44 state that even when a third party (such as the federal government) covers the cost of vaccine itself, plans must cover the administration fee without cost sharing.

 Plans usually must provide an updated summary of benefits and coverage (SBC) reflecting any change to prior SBC content at least 60 days before the change will take effect.
 In an earlier FAQ, the agencies acknowledged that this requirement was impractical for the COVID-19 testing mandate and created safe harbor: A plan that communicated the mandated COVID-19 coverage terms as soon as possible — via an updated SBC or a separate communication — would not face enforcement action for failing to provide 60 days’ advance notice of the change.
-The agencies now apply the same safe harbor for required coverage for COVID-19 vaccines.
+In FAQs Part 44, the agencies apply the same safe harbor for required coverage for COVID-19 vaccines.

 FAQs from last year provided some flexibility for plans to offer COVID-19 testing as an excepted benefit.
-The new FAQs apply the same standards to COVID-19 vaccines.
+The FAQs Part 44 apply the same standards to COVID-19 vaccines.

 Permanent coverage through an on-site medical clinic.
 Employer-sponsored on-site medical clinics are excepted benefits in all circumstances, according to earlier guidance.
 Care at the clinic does not have to satisfy other criteria required for excepted-benefit EAPs.
 Employers can provide COVID-19 vaccines, testing and even treatment through an on-site clinic to all employees — regardless of health plan enrollment — without the clinic having to meet all of the ERISA or ACA rules for group health plans.